-"SA Water provides water and wastewater services to its customers in regional areas of South Australia at uniform prices, consistent with the South Australian Government's Statewide pricing policy.
+"SA Water provides water and wastewater services to its customers in regional areas of South Australia at prices similar to the metropolitan area, consistent with the South Australian Government's Statewide pricing policy.

-Statewide pricing is an important element of the Government's equity and social justice policy and regional policy and was discussed extensively in the 2004-05 water and wastewater Transparency Statements.
+Statewide pricing is an important element of the Government's equity, social justice and regional policy and has been discussed extensively in the Government's previous water and wastewater Transparency Statements.

 The Government provides SA Water with a CSO to ensure SA Water's rates of return are similar between Adelaide metropolitan and country areas.
-This recognises the extra costs of providing water and wastewater services in country areas and that the Government's State-wide pricing policy places restrictions on SA Water's pricing regime." {p.
-57}
+This recognises the extra costs of providing water and wastewater services in country areas." (p.
+33)